Cross-platform C SDK logo

 void*font_native (...)

-Listing 1: Drawing a text string.
+Listing 1: Drawing of a text string.

 1